 Use a concrete sealer to block any large holes if your concrete floor is too porous.
 If the water is due to condensed humidity, make sure to aerate the rooms more often to ensure that the water dries up faster to avoid molding.

-Has your carpet become moldy?
-Use baking soda to treat the carpet, and you might even have to cut out bits of the carpet if the water damage is too deep to fix.
+Does your carpet smell of mildew?
+Use baking soda to treat the carpet, and you might even have to cut out sections of the carpet if the water damage is too deep to fix.
 Keep windows open so that more air and sunlight come into your house to prevent molding.
 If the water is leaking near walls, and you notice paint bubbling as well, consult a plumber to find the roof of the problem rather than just hiring a painter to cover it up.

 If the wet carpet on the concrete floor is due to poor grading, you might need to get the grading fixed or get professional help to improve your outdoor drainage system.